Skip to content

 How much does it cost to run Codex CLI from a phone?

 Two bills.
 OpenAI tokens at their published API rates (or your ChatGPT plan's Codex quota), plus the environment.
-We have a free trial (10 hours or 7 days, no credit card), Pro is $29.99/month.
+Cosyra signups get 1 hour of free compute, no credit card; you can opt into a 10-hour, 7-day trial after that, then Pro is $29.99/month or $300/year.
 A VPS plus Blink Shell is cheaper on paper but you maintain the VPS.
 Termux is free if you already have the phone, but you still need a remote Linux box for Codex itself.

 tl;dr